akamai/cli-appsec/README.md

-  accept-recommendation                     Accept a recommendation. decline-recommendation                    Decline a recommendation. reset-recommendation                      Reset a recommendation. activation-history                        List all activation histories for the configuration
+  accept-recommendation                     Accept a recommendation. decline-recommendation                    Decline a recommendation. reset-recommendation                      Reset a recommendation. activation-history                        List all activation histories for the configuration.

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]